jumaallan/huawei-hms/README.md

 ## \[ 🚧 Work in progress 👷‍♀️⛏👷🔧️🚧 \] Huawei HMS

-👀  Writing Huawei HMS App using [Android Architecture Components](https://developer.android.com/topic/libraries/architecture/), in 100% Kotlin, using the Huawei Map Service SDK.
+👀  Writing Huawei HMS App using [Android Architecture Components](https://developer.android.com/topic/libraries/architecture/), in 100% Kotlin, using the Huawei Map Service SDK - part of Huawei Mobile Services.

-> I have committed the google-services json file, but should be replaced with one generated on your side
+> I have committed the agconnect-services json file, but should be replaced with one generated on your side

 ### Background